EncySoftware/cam-api-examples/PLMIntegration/PLMExtensionNet/readme.md

 To add this extension to the application:

 1. Open the **Settings** window on **Extensions** tab in the CAM application.
-2. Install the extension using the latest version of the DEXT file from [the Assets section](#https://github.com/EncySoftware/cam-api-examples/releases).
+2. Install the extension using the latest version of the DEXT file from the Assets section (https://github.com/EncySoftware/cam-api-examples/releases).
 3. Open the **Connection** tab and configure the extension:
    - Required: set a **PLMFolder** parameter — a local or network folder where all items will be stored.

-For detailed setup instructions, refer to the [Full Documentation](#https://confluence.encycam.com/display/SC1/.PLMIntegrations+v19).
+For detailed setup instructions, refer to the Full Documentation (https://confluence.encycam.com/display/SC1/.PLMIntegrations+v19).

 ## Usage